pushpendra0197/Car_Sellingprice_Predictor/README.md

 •	Decided feature for training and testing after Data preprocessing.
 •	Checked with different kind of algorithm according to target.
 •	Evaluated all algorithm and selected best one on the basis of r2_score.
-•	Presented all mode in the form of GUI.
+•	Presented model in the form of GUI.